Open-Or-Close/Open-Or-Close/Heart-Disease-Clinical-Analytics/Heart_Readme.md

   <em>Figure.3-Confusion matrix for Logistic Regression.</em>
 </p>

-**True Positive (TP)**
+### Confusion Matrix Interpretation (Logistic Regression)

+The confusion matrix provides insight into the model’s ability to correctly identify patients with and without **True Positive (TP)**
 Patients who actually had heart disease and were correctly identified by Logistic Regression.
 These are successful detections.